This is by Stick486

-Stick did the same and he installed vents in his door..
+Stick did the same and he installed his vents in the door...

-Under table DC is a must, I branch off a 4" dia. with a 2 1/2" to the fence and a 4" to the under table box.
+Under the table DC is a must, I branched off a 4" diameter hose with a 2½" take off to the fence and the 4" line to the underside of the table's box.

 A closed dust collector box keeps the inside of the table's router box at negative pressure.
 Which limits air flow and to some extent, deprives the motor of cooling air flowing through the motor.
 This fosters a condition where the router motor will overheat.

-Building a box enclosing the lift/router motor that allows for elevation changes and provides make up air porting, allows the DC's air to flow at optimum efficiency.
+Building a box enclosing the lift and router motor w/ DC porting/venting and at the same time providing motor cooling make up air separately allows the DC's air to flow at optimum efficiency.

-Adding a large square boot, (4'' outlet minimum), centered to the router motor, on the bottom of the box dedicates DC.
+Add a large square boot, (right angle 4'' outlet minimum), centered to the router motor, on the bottom of the box and dedicate to DC....

 Now, cooling airflow to the motor.

 This snorkel/tube/sleeve goes right through the dust collector boot (you would need to cut a hole in the boot for integration).
-It allows the motor to draw clean outside air for cooling.
-HEAT
+It allows the motor to draw clean outside air for cooling while not interfering w/ DC.

-When you attach the snorkel to motor make sure you don't cover/seal the air inlet vanes.
+When you attach the snorkel to motor make sure you don't seal up the air inlet vanes.

 Round routers only need a round tube.
 Oversize the tube and use a reducing bushing with an ID to fit your motor.

 Now, as to the mounting.
-There are several options available; hose clamps, Velcro or mechanical (screws, nutserts, etc.).
-Mechanical method would be preferred if you have a thick motor cap and there's clearance under the cap, to give the end of your mechanical fastener room and it won't damage anything.
+There are many options available; hose clamps, Velcro, Tywraps, mechanical (screws, nutserts, etc.).
+Mechanical method would be preferred if you have a thick motor cap and there's plenty of clearance under the cap to give the end of your mechanical fastener room so the fastener doesn't damage anything.

 An open bottom box won't work all that well if there are drawers under the router box, nor will the snorkel through bottom or a bottom mounted DC boot unless they are designed into the table.
 Venting and DC will work if installed through the back or side of the box.
 Whatever you do, you need to arrange for make up air (venting/cooling) and pickup for for the DC simultaneously.
 There many variables here but all in all this should give you plenty of ideas to work w/ for/on a finished system that will work well for you.
-Take this link to the thread
+See the pictures for more ideas.......